gabrielamgelo/Pens-and-Printers-Sale-Analysis/README.md

 Comparison of total and average revenue per sales method.

-Analysis of revenue per customer and overall effectiveness.
+Analysis of revenue per customer and overall effectiveness of the sales methods.

+How each sales methods performed through the weeks.

 The creation of a business metric (revenue per hour of sales effort) to evaluate sales efficiency.